KD-VLP: Improving End-to-End Vision-and-Language Pretraining with Object Knowledge Distillation: Our Approach

 where ${\rm Cos}(\cdot,\cdot)$ indicates cosine distance function and $E_{ext}$ represents an off-the-shelf language embedding (e.g. BERT).
 Using them as supervision, we design two novel pretext tasks to distill object-level knowledge below.

-\paragraph{Object-guided Masked Vision Modeling (OMVM)} The first task aims to learn more explicit object concepts in the end-to-end pretraining.
+\paragraph{Object-guided Masked Vision Modeling (OMVM)} The first task aims to learn more explicit object concepts in the E2E pretraining.
 Specifically, we sample an object each time and mask out its features in the Transformer input, and enforce the network to generate external object RoI features and semantic labels.
-To facilitate cross-modal alignment, we propose a \textit{{knowledge-guided masking strategy}}, which samples noun phrase-related object regions to mask based on the (normalized) similarity score $\alpha_{z,n}$.
+To learn better cross-modal alignment, we propose a knowledge-guided masking strategy, which samples noun phrase-related object regions to mask based on the (normalized) similarity score $\alpha_{z,n}$.
 The selected object region is denoted with its binary mask, category and RoI features, as $(\mathbf{m}^*, c^*, \mathbf{f}^*)$.

 We design two learning objectives, Masked Region Classification (MRC) and Masked Region Feature Regression (MRFR) as below

 To calculate the losses $L_{\rm MRC}$ and $L_{\rm MRFR}$, we first compute the object representation $\mathbf{h}_{\mathbf{m}^*}$ for the masked region at the final layer, which is average-pooled over $\mathcal{H}_{\mathcal{V}}$ based on its binary mask $\mathbf {m}^*$.
 For MRC, a multi-layer FC network $\Phi_{{\rm MRC}}$ is adopted to predict its object category.
 Thus, $L_{{\rm MRC}}$= ${\rm CE}(\Phi_{\rm{MRC}}(\mathbf{h}_{\mathbf{m}^*}), c^*)$ is the standard cross-entropy loss.
 In addition, we take another FC network $\Phi_{{\rm MRFR}}$ to learn the object concept in feature space directly by minimizing the L2 distance, $L_{{\rm MRFR}}$ = $||\Phi_{{\rm MRFR}}(\mathbf{h}_{\mathbf{m}^*}) - \mathbf{f}^*)||_2^2$.